tiagoecmagalhaes/PyWolf/README.md

 - Windows users can download the PyOpenCL package (.whl) in [Christoph Gohlke' website](https://www.lfd.uci.edu/~gohlke/pythonlibs/), which contains Windows Binaries for Python Extension Packages.
 For best compatibility, we recomend the OpenCL 1.2 version (denoted in the package's name by "cl12").
 Make sure to download and install the package with your Python version (e.g. *pyopencl‑2021.1.3+cl12‑cp37‑cp37m‑win_amd64.whl* for Python 3.7 x64).
 - Linux users (e.g., Ubuntu) can install PyOpenCL using the terminal: ```python3 -m pip install PyOpenCL```

-Optionally, one can also install OpenCL SDK.
+Optionally, one can also install OpenCL SDK to have more OpenCL platforms available.
 For example:

 - [Intel](https://software.intel.com/content/www/us/en/develop/tools/opencl-sdk.html) (Recommended for PyWolf)
 - [NVIDIA](https://developer.nvidia.com/cuda-toolkit-32-downloads)